selfcommunity/developers-doc/docs/apireference/v2/comment/remove_upvote_for_a_specific_comment.md

 title: Remove an Upvote for a Specific Comment
 ---

-This endpoint removes an upvote for a specific comment.
+This endpoint removes a vote/reaction for a specific comment.

 :::info